 System overview

-A Carmen Crew system consists of two main parts, the core and a customization layer.
+A Jeppesen Crew system consists of two main parts, the core and a customization layer.
 The core is the fundamental, common part of the system while the customization layer contains the customer specific configuration based on the core functionality.

-The Carmen Crew Management System (CMS) consists of several different applications interacting.
+The Jeppesen Crew Management System (CMS) consists of several different applications interacting.
 The main system parts are defined in the core while the configuration of how the interaction should be done is mainly defined in the customization layer.

 Looking at the applications, the system can be divided into client applications and server applications.
 The client applications are accessible by the user to view and edit data while the server applications are running in the background.